 Larry C. Flynt moved to intervene in the underlying case for a limited purpose.
-He wished to ask the district court to unseal judicial records hidden from public view in their entirety but relied upon by the district court in adjudicating the case.
+He wished to ask the district court to unseal twenty docket entries hidden from public view, including the entry for an order dismissing some claims and refusing to dismiss others.

 Consistent with the guidance of the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, Eleventh, and District of Columbia Circuits, Flynt sought permissive intervention under Federal Rule of Civil Procedure 24(b)(2) for the limited purpose of filing a motion to unseal.
 No party opposed Flynt's motion to intervene.
-Contrary to the precedents of those circuits, the district court denied intervention by a docket-text order stating: "A generalized interest in a subject of litigation does not justify intervention."
+Contrary to the precedents of those circuits, the district court ultimately denied intervention by a docket-text order stating: "A generalized interest in a subject of litigation does not justify intervention."